top of page

 Please identify the author’s point of view in the extract below.

 Turkish personal pronouns are generally omitted unless they are contrasted or otherwise emphasized as an opening topic, a shifted topic, or something else.
-Since both -(y)in and -(y)iniz forms are equally polite and can be used with either the siz or sizler pronouns, with siz referring to either a single person or multiple people and with sizler referring to multiple people, siz can be ambiguous:
+Since both -(y)in and -(y)iniz forms are equally polite and can be used with either the siz or sizler pronouns (with siz referring to either a single person or multiple people and with sizler referring to multiple people only), siz can be ambiguous:

 Yarın siz bize gelin(iz). ⟹ Tomorrow, you (you all) come to our place.